Bags of frozen fruit recalled due to possible listeria contamination

 Plastic bags of frozen fruit have been recalled due to a possible listeria contamination.
 The FDA announced a voluntary recall of several products like 16 oz.
 Great Value frozen fruit bags, which are sold at Walmart in at least 30 states.

-The Whole Foods brand 365 Organic has also been impacted and bags of 365 Organic tropical fruit medley, pineapple chunks, organic whole strawberries, organic slice strawberries and organic blackberries and bananas are being recalled.
+The Whole Foods brand 365 Organic has also been impacted and bags of 365 Organic tropical fruit medley, pineapple chunks, organic whole strawberries, organic slice strawberries and organic blackberries and bananas that were sold nationwide are being recalled.

+Which products recalled for listeria concerns were sold in Pa., N.J. and Del.?

 Sunrise Growers Inc., a subsidiary of SunOpta Inc., issued the voluntary recall of these products because fruits provided by a third-party supplier may be contaminated with Listeria monocytogenes, which can cause nausea, diarrhea, fever and other symptoms that last a short term for people who are healthy.